m-delem/quarto-research-template/README.md

 - The `bibliography/` folder contains `.bib` files to host references.

-- The template comes with a `figures/` folder for visual outputs.

 - Rendered notebooks (in HTML, Word or PDF format) are created automatically in the `_output/` folder (unless instructed otherwise).

 - The `_extensions/` and `utils/` folders contain utility files for rendering.